LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 Here is how to do a quick sanity check of your Mono setup:

 #.
 Go to Applications -> Utilities and launch the Terminal
-   application.
+   application, or quicker, enter terminal in Spotlight.
    (Terminal is how you get to a command-line shell in OS X.)

 #.
 You'll see a prompt that looks like this
    ``computername:folder user$``.